Bivha Open School

 πŸŽ“ Franchise vs Regular Affiliation: What Should You Choose to Start an Educational Institute?

-If you’re planning to open a school, college ,paramedical college, B.Ed institute, or NTT training center in India, one of the first big decisions is:
+If you’re planning to open or affiliation for a school (NIOS,IGNOU,CBSE,ICESE), college ,paramedical college, B.Ed institute, Nursing College , physiotherapy college ,ITI, Polytechnic College or NTT training center in India, one of the first big decisions is:

 Should I go for a franchise or regular affiliation model?